valchau/Pewlett-Hackard-Analysis/README.md

 [Table showing employees eligible by birthdate to mentor ](Queries/mentorship_eligiblity.PNG )

-Summary
+## Summary
-As the company is preparing for the upcoming "silver tsunami" a good planning is essential, especially when such a large number of the employees is involved.
-Reports above give a good insight about the number of the employees that are about to retire and hold specific title.
-However, I believe that additional break down per department will be beneficial for the company.
-In this case headquarters can see what to expect in each department separately.
-In order to retrieve department name information, I merged additional table departments into existing table retirement_titles with the inner join.
-After removing the duplicates, with DISTINCT ON command, the table was ready to be used for additional queries.
+Since the company is preparing for its expected "silver tsunami, " planning is essential, especially when such a large number of the employees might choose to retire in the next few years; in addition many of those expected to retire are currently in senior roles in the company.
+My analysis above gives good insight about the number of the employees (based on birthdate alone), who are expected to retire soon.
+However, without knowing which departments retiring senior level employees are leading, it is difficult for the company to plan.
+This is especailly true since some areas of the company might be more profitable than other locations.

+In order to retrieve department name information, I merged the departments table with the retirement_titles table, using an inner join to get the intersection of the data.
+After removing the duplicates, with the DISTINCT ON clause, I got the following: